Last Updated on by Angie

 There is truly something unique about this bean and the terroir in Ecuador: attempts at growing Nacional cacao in other countries, even when the plant has thrived, have failed to produce the variety of floral notes achieved in Ecuador.

-I've told you all of this so that you don't think I'm a gluttonous fat kid for having eaten 21 different chocolate bars during our time in Ecuador.
+I've told you all of this so that you don't think I'm a gluttonous fat kid for having eaten 21 different Ecuador chocolate bars during our time in the country.
 When you're in a specific location that makes something so unique from everything else in the world, you've got to try it, right?
 Right.

 The following is a summary of the 21 bars we had during our stay in Ecuador.
 Does your favorite make the list?